-The Pictorial Scale of Perceived Water Competence (PSPWC), presented in this testing manual, aims to address the following specific needs: (1) to be adapted to children aged from 4 to 8 years; (2) to be suitable for children of different swimming levels; (3) and to cover all the aquatic fundamentals (i.e. water entry, breath control, buoyancy, balance, propulsion, immersion, water exit, gliding and vision).
+The Pictorial Scale of Perceived Water Competence (PSPWC), presented in this manual, aims to address the following specific needs: (1) to be adapted to children aged from 4 to 8 years; (2) to be suitable for children of different swimming levels; (3) and to cover all the aquatic fundamentals (e.g. entry into the water, immersion, flotation, propulsion, etc.).